Iran says its military shot down Ukrainian plane in 'disastrous mistake'

 Iranian Foreign Minister Mohammad Javad Zarif wrote on Twitter that “human error at time of crisis caused by U.S. adventurism led to disaster”, citing an initial armed forces investigation into the crash of the Boeing 737-800.

-A military statement said the plane flew close to a sensitive military site of the elite Revolutionary Guards a time of high alert, although Ukraine and the carrier said the plane had not deviated from a normal flight corridor.
+A military statement said the plane flew close to a sensitive Revolutionary Guards site a time of high alert, although Ukraine said the plane was in a normal flight corridor.

 Ukraine International Airlines said Iran should have closed the airport.
-Its vice president said the plane stuck strictly to its course and the carrier had received no indication it faced a threat.
-Instead, he said, it had been permitted to take off.
+Its vice president said the carrier received no indication it faced a threat and was cleared for take off.

-Aviation experts said it is up to a country to close its airspace when there is a risk and many other airlines were diverting planes from the area.
+Aviation experts said it is up to a country to close its airspace when there is a risk.

+Kiev and Paris agreed on Saturday that French specialists would help decode the black boxes, the office of Ukrainian President Volodymyr Zelenskiy said.
+The French air accident agency analysed data from a Boeing crash in Ethiopia last year.

+Iran has said it would download information from the voice and flight data recorders itself but would seek help if needed.

-Experts said a probe would almost certainly have revealed tell-tale signs on the smashed fuselage of a missile strike.
+Analysts said a probe would almost certainly have revealed signs on the smashed fuselage of a missile strike.

 “There’s nothing you can do to cover it up or hide it,” said Anthony Brickhouse, an air safety expert at Embry-Riddle Aeronautical University and former U.S. National Transportation Safety Board investigator.
 “Evidence is evidence.”

-The White House did not immediately respond to a request for comment on Saturday’s announcement by the Iranians.
+The White House did not immediately respond to a request for comment on Saturday’s announcement by Iran.

-Mobile phone footage posted and circulated by ordinary Iranians on Twitter after the crash had indicated the plane came down in flames and exploded as it struck the ground.
+Mobile phone footage posted and circulated by ordinary Iranians on Twitter after the crash indicated the plane came down in flames and exploded as it struck the ground.

-Iran’s denials this week had described accusations that a missile was to blame as “psychological warfare”.

-Grief-stricken Iranians complained on social media that Iran’s authorities had spent more time fending off criticism than sympathizing with victims’ families.
+Grief-stricken Iranians complained on social media that Iran’s authorities had spent more time fending off criticism than sympathising with victims’ families.

 “Why were any civilian airlines flying out of Tehran airport in those conditions?”
 Twitter user Shiva Balaghi wrote.

-A U.S. official had said data showed the plane was airborne for two minutes after departing Tehran when heat signatures of two surface-to-air missiles were detected.
+A U.S. official said data showed the plane was airborne for two minutes after departing Tehran when heat signatures of two surface-to-air missiles were detected.
 There was an explosion in the vicinity and heat data showed the plane on fire as it fell.
 U.S. military satellites detect infrared emissions from heat.

-The disaster had echoes of an incident in 1988, when the U.S. warship USS Vincennes shot down an Iranian airliner, killing 290 people.
-Washington said it was a tragic accident.
+The disaster echoed of a 1988 incident, when a U.S. warship shot down an Iranian airliner, killing 290 people.
+Washington said it was an accident.
 Tehran said it was intentional.

-Reporting by Babak Dehghanpisheh, Parisa Hafezi and Alexander Cornwell in Dubai, Steve Holland in Washington and Allison Lampert; Writing by Edmund Blair; Editing by Jacqueline Wong and Frances Kerry
+Reporting by Babak Dehghanpisheh, Parisa Hafezi and Alexander Cornwell in Dubai, Steve Holland in Washington, Allison Lampert in Montreal, Natalia Zinets in Kiev; Writing by Edmund Blair; Editing by Frances Kerry